-Scheduled Commercial Banks; Regional Rural Banks; Local Area Banks; Primary (Urban) Co-operative Banks; State Co-operative Banks/ Central Co-operative Banks;

-All India Financial Institutions; Small Finance Banks; Non-Banking Finance Companies (NBFCs) including Housing Finance Companies (HFCs).
+Scheduled Commercial Banks; Regional Rural Banks; Local Area Banks; Primary (Urban) Co-operative Banks; State Co-operative Banks/ Central Co-operative Banks; All India Financial Institutions (NABARD, NHB, EXIM Bank, SIDBI and NaBFID); Small Finance Bank; Non-Banking Finance Companies (NBFCs) including Housing Finance Companies (HFCs).

-Provided that Regional Rural Banks; Local Area Banks; and Primary (Urban) Co-operative Banks/State Co-operative Banks/ Central Co-operative Banks are permitted as only transferor(s) of stressed loans under Chapter IV and are not permitted as transferors(s) or transferee(s) in any other type of loan transfers.
+Provided that Regional Rural Banks; Local Area Banks and Primary (Urban) Co-operative Banks/State Co-operative Banks/ Central Co-operative Banks are permitted as only transferor(s) of stressed loans under Chapter IV of Part A of these directions and are not permitted as transferors(s) or transferee(s) in any other type of loan transfers.

-(5) "loan participation" means a transaction through which the transferor transfers all or part of its economic interest in a loan exposure to transferee(s) without the actual transfer of the loan contract, and the transferee(s) fund the transferor to the extent of the economic interest transferred which may be equal to the principal, interest, fees and other payments, if any, under the transfer agreement;
+- (5) "loan participation" means a transaction through which the transferor transfers all or part of its economic interest in a loan exposure to transferee(s) without the actual transfer of the loan contract, and the transferee(s) fund the transferor to the extent of the economic interest transferred which may be equal to the principal, interest, fees and other payments, if any, under the transfer agreement;